Parish Church of St Luke Holmes ChapelCome to Christ, Love to Learn, Learn to Love!

 The joining details for the Zoom meetings have been sent to all our parishioners with email addresses.
 We’re sorry we can’t open these Zoom meetings up to everyone but if you are local to Holmes Chapel and would like to join in, please let us know by email firstname.lastname@example.org.

-- The Bible readings for Monday 1st June – Sunday 7th June are set out below.
+- Bible readings for Monday 10th – Sunday 16th August are shown below.

-The new Prayersheet for Ascension and Pentecost to help in our personal worship can be viewed below – we are using it in our Morning Prayer services.
-You can download a copy here suitable for printing.
+- Our Prayersheet to help in our personal worship in the weeks after Trinity Sunday can be viewed below – we are using it in our Morning Prayer services.
+You can also download a copy here suitable for printing.

 Praying Together – when sickness is near